BetonQuest/BetonQuest/docs/Documentation/Migration.md

   * Therefore, the "_events.yml_`, "_objectives.yml_", "_conditions.yml_", "_journal.yml_" and "_items.yml_" files must
     be updated to the following format:
     Every type that was previously a separate file with a special name is now identified by a "parent-section".
-It's the names of the types / the names the file previously had.
+It's the names of the type / the name the file previously had.
 Let's take a look at an example for events and conditions:

     !!! info "Example"
         === "Old Way"